-- Clothing or jewelry with suggestive or questionable language, or with any connotation advertising for alcohol, drugs or tobacco is not permitted. - Slogans and sayings on shirts, which are put-downs, have a negative connotation, or may be offensive to others, are also inappropriate for school dress, this includes symbols like the confederate flag and the swastika for example. - Tank tops (or shirts with large armholes) are not allowed for boys or girls. - Shorts, skirts, and dresses must be at least mid-thigh length. - Tops, which are see-through, backless, have no straps, or expose undergarments, the stomach, and midriff area are not allowed. - Clothing shall be clean, appropriate and in keeping with health, sanitary and safety practices. - Undergarments shall remain covered at all times. - All clothing in the midriff area must overlap. - Shoes must be worn at all times in accordance with state law. - Students will remove sunglasses upon entering the building. - Hats or hoods may be worn during school hours but they are not to be worn in any classroom or educational setting where the instructor feels it is a distraction or unsafe to the learning environment.
+- Shorts, skirts, and dresses must be at least mid-thigh length. - Tops, which are see-through, backless, have no straps, or expose undergarments, the stomach, and midriff area are not allowed. - Clothing shall be clean, appropriate and in keeping with health, sanitary and safety practices. - Undergarments shall remain covered at all times. - All clothing in the midriff area must overlap. - Shoes must be worn at all times in accordance with state law. - Students will remove sunglasses upon entering the building. - Hats or hoods may be worn during school hours but they are not to be worn in any classroom or educational setting where the instructor feels it is a distraction or unsafe to the learning environment.
 Students in violation will forfeit their hat to the staff member in charge.
 The wearing of a hat is a privilege that may be revoked at any time by an administrator.

 Students not conforming to these standards will be asked to change clothing.
 Persistent violations of the dress code will be considered willful disobedience and will be handled accordingly.
 Problems arising from borrowing, trading, or bartering of clothes are not the responsibility of the school.
 The principal or designee's decision is final in all questionable cases of dress.

-Personal Belongings
+Dress Codes will be enforced at school activities such as school dances as necessary as well.
+Questions regarding dress code should be directed to school administration.

-Electronic Devices
+Personal Belongings Electronic Devices